ajm113/ncage-pools/README.md

 - 4 spaces = tab
 - Spaces ONLY.
 They make it easier for in-line comment formating.

+## Deploy Instructions

+After you have setup the app.
+Please run `vagrant ssh` and make sure you are `cd` in directory `/var/www/`.
+Now simply run `sh ./push.sh` and your done!

+*NOTE:* You DO NOT need to run `gulp --production` before running this command.
+The shell script handles this for you. :)

 ## Credits / Technologies

 - Andrew McRobb